Originally published in Bizwomen, Houston Business Journal

 When I was your age (5), some 35 years ago, I sat in Paw Paw and Nana’s house, my childhood home, watching a president I came to love.
 His name was Ronald Reagan.
 (Mommy actually has written about him a lot.
 When he died I felt like part of my childhood went with him.)
 The 1980’s were a different time in our history.
-The Berlin Wall came down ending the Cold War, and we lived in times where we didn’t have access to information so readily.
+The Berlin Wall came down, ending the Cold War.
+And, we lived in times where we didn’t have access to information so readily.
 But my president and our country and my love of both had me mesmerized.
-I was engaged, and at a young age of 5, that was pretty unheard of.
+I was engaged, and at a young age of 5, that was pretty rare.

 I told him I had a dream, my piece of the American dream.
 My dream was I would become the first female president.
-In that envelope, along with the handwritten note I sent to him, I included a $1 bill that had a picture of me on my tricycle where Washington’s mugshot would have been.
+In that envelope, along with the handwritten note I sent to him, was a $1 bill with a picture of me on my tricycle.
+Right where Washington’s mugshot would have been.
 (Your grandparents were proud and told this story to everyone they knew and often worried if they would go to jail for letting me deface that $1 bill!)

 Tonight we made history.